 Enrollment status is one criterion in determining a student’s eligibility for aid.
 A student’s enrollment status is determined by the number of credit hours or contact hours in which a student is enrolled.
 For financial aid purposes, full-time enrollment status for all semesters, including summer, is 12 credit hours or 29 contact hours.

 Credit Hour Enrollment Status

 Enrollment status for students enrolled in degree programs or vocational programs that can lead to a degree is calculated based on credit hours.
-12 or more credit hours is considered full-time, 9-11 credit hours is ¾ time, 6-8 credit hours is ½ time, and 5 or less credit hours is considered less than ½ time.
+12 or more credit hours is full-time, 9-11 credit hours is three-quarter-time, 6-8 credit hours is half-time, and 5 or fewer credit hours is less than half-time.

 Contact Hour Enrollment Status

 Enrollment status for students enrolled in vocational programs that typically lead to a diploma and not a degree program is based on contact hours instead of credit hours.
 Enrollment status for these students is computed by converting semester contact hours to credit hours for payment purposes using a formula determined by the federal government.
-Generally, 29 or more contact hours is considered full-time, 22-28 is ¾ time, 15-21 is ½ time, and 14 or less contact hours is considered less than ½ time.
-Based upon Federal Government Regulations, the following diploma programs will have financial aid calculated based upon contact hours instead of credit hours:
+Generally, 29 or more contact hours is full-time, 22-28 is three-quarter-time, 15-21 is half-time, and 14 or fewer contact hours is less than half-time.
+Based upon Federal Government regulations, the following diploma programs will have financial aid calculated based upon contact hours instead of credit hours:

 - Air Conditioning, Heating and Refrigeration Technology

 - Medical Transcription